SJTU-IPADS/gnnlab/exp/fig13a/README.md

-# Table 13a:  GCN Scalability Test
+# Figure 13a:  GCN Scalability Test

 The goal of this experiment is to show the scalability performance of DGL and FGNN on GCN model.